Bhanditz/ghapi/README.md

 *Node.js proxy to the GitHub API to fetch and aggregate data about an organisation's repositories*

+:warning: This project is discontinued, and not being actively maintained.

 ## Howto

 Clone and install dependencies: